onefastsnail/tail-time/README.md

 Many things in the roadmap but here are a few:

+- Allow the pipeline to be invoked by an Alexa custom skill.
 - Get creative with the topics, maybe use OpenAI to get those.
 - Experiment and explore different prompts and models.
-  - Many of the updated models are often inaccessible due to traffic.
-- Feed to the tale back into OpenAI for validation and improvements.
+- Feed the tale back into OpenAI for validation and improvements.
 - Build a larger tale consisting of chapters covering various topics.
-- Allow the pipeline to be invoked by an Alexa custom skill.
 - Present tales generated to the public for access and usage.
-- Augment the tale with generated imaginary
+- Augment the tale with generated imaginary.
-- Present the tale in prettier formats ie PDFs
+- Present the tale in prettier formats ie PDFs.